olinakung/olinakung.github.io/essays/E4: Progress in Programming Report.md

 For me, the labs has helped me a lot in grasping, understanding, and developing key concepts, especially the ones needed in Assignment 1.
 At the end of each lab, I am able to feel more comfortable with certain concepts, but still need improvement.

 ## I learned a lot from my experience doing Assignment 1 and feel ready to work on Assignment 2:
+Assignment 1 was more difficult than I had imagined and took a lot of time.
+The assignment really tested me in my abilities and what we have learned so far in class.
+It was a valuable experience in developing my coding skills and knowledge.
+A great thing about assignment 1 is that it revisits some of the previous labs we have completed and WODs, but also made us search for information such as building a nicer UI.
+Now that I have completed assignment 1 and layed the foundation, I believe I can attempt and tacklle assignment 2 and feel a little more confident.
+I'm still a bit worried as we only start lab 13 as of now, but am looking forward to understanding the concepts more.

 ## I think the class can be improved to help my learning in the following ways: